 Most people fall asleep when they relax, so the first stage of learning Yoga Nidra is to practice remaining awake and aware.
 This has many physical and psychological health benefits that evolve as you discover more and more of the hidden treasures that lie dormant inside you.

 Remaining awake is the key to becoming aware of the tensions you habitually hold that corrode your health and vitality.
 Awareness is the greatest healer because when you become aware of something, you can make positive, creative changes that support better health and that optimize your life.

 Start using Yoga Nidra Meditation to experience profound relaxation, recuperation, and healing benefits.

-Stage 2: Create a powerful resolve, or sankalpa
+Stage 2: Create a powerful resolve, called a sankalpa in Sanskrit

 - Examine your desires and choose one.